Ron-27/PhaseLag-creep/README.md

 Fork the repo and run the notebooks.

-The notebook 'attenuation_signals.jl' shows how to reproduce the figures using the raw data from the attenuation experiments
+The notebook `attenuation_signals.jl` shows how to reproduce the figures using the raw data from the attenuation experiments

-The notebook 'synthetic_signals.jl' shows how to extract phase lags from artificial signals and reproduce the figures represented in the article.
+The notebook `synthetic_signals.jl` shows how to extract phase lags from artificial signals and reproduce the figures represented in the article.